-Learning how to make a single crochet decrease is something that all new crocheters will have to know.
+Learning how to make a single crochet decrease is something that all new crocheters will have to know (you will find the instructions for this further down).

 Making a single crochet decrease in your work creates a decrease, that allows you to shape your crochet project.